In rich Gulf Arab states, some feel shamed by refugee response

 Another showed the three-year old's head slumped toward a tombstone marked "the Arab conscience".

-Sara Hashash of rights group Amnesty International called the Gulf Arab states' behaviour "utterly shameful" and criticised Qatar, Kuwait, Bahrain, Saudi Arabia and the United Arab Emirates for officially taking in zero refugees.
+Sara Hashash of rights group Amnesty International called the Gulf Arab states' behavior "utterly shameful" and criticized Qatar, Kuwait, Bahrain, Saudi Arabia and the United Arab Emirates for officially taking in zero refugees.

-Turkey hosts almost 2 million, tiny Lebanon over a million and other restive and poor neighbours hundreds of thousands.
+Turkey hosts almost 2 million, tiny Lebanon over a million and other restive and poor neighbors hundreds of thousands.

 "Qatar is very small and already donating to refugees in Jordan, Turkey and northern Iraq.
 For logistical reasons Qatar cannot take in large numbers of refugees so instead Qatar chooses to support them financially," said Abdullah Al-Athbah, editor in chief of Arab Newspaper.